-The ITU Development Bureau (ITU-D) usually presents on its role in CAP implementation.
-This year, ITU-D may also discuss how CAP could be addressed in the planned 2019 Global Forum on Emergency Telecommunications (GET-19), and how CAP will feature in the Guidelines on National Emergency Telecommunication Plans, which ITU-D is currently developing.
+The ITU Development Bureau (ITU-D) will make a presentation on its roles in Emergency Telecommunications.
+This will include how CAP could be addressed in the 2019 Global Forum on Emergency Telecommunications (GET-19) planned to be held in Mauritius.